-- 3.1 The Annual Governance Statement should include a brief description of the key elements of the governance framework the Commissioner has in place.
+3.1 The Annual Governance Statement should include a brief description of the key elements of the governance framework the Commissioner has in place.
 In November 2012, as a result of the Police Reform and Social Responsibility Act 2011, the Police Authority was replaced by the Police and Crime Commissioner for Hampshire.
 It also created the Chief Constable as a separate legal entity.
 The Police Reform and Social Responsibility Act 2011 and Financial Code of Management set out the statutory posts and their respective responsibilities.
-The Police and Crime Commissioner is responsible for holding the Chief Constable to account for performance and value for money. - 3.2 It has been established that the Police and Crime Commissioner and Chief Constable are those charged with governance, but they are assisted by advice received from the Joint Audit Committee.
-The Joint Audit Committee reviewed the Code of Corporate Governance, compliance with it and the review of the effectiveness of the governance framework. - 3.3 During 2015-16, regular one to one meetings continued to be held between the Police and Crime Commissioner and Chief Constable.
-Similarly, there were monthly Office of the Police and Crime Commissioner (OPCC) Senior Leaders Team meetings involving the Commissioner, the then Deputy and Assistant Commissioners, Chief Executive, Director of Estate Strategy and CFO for the Commissioner, to consider strategic issues, planning and delivery monitoring.
-The performance of the Constabulary was reviewed at monthly Force Performance Group meetings, which included a representative from the Office of the Police and Crime Commissioner.
-The Commissioner has continued to undertake oversight of the Constabulary's performance including regular scrutiny sessions open to the public and published on the PCC's website.
+The Police and Crime Commissioner is responsible for holding the Chief Constable to account for performance and value for money.

+- 3.2 It has been established that the Police and Crime Commissioner and Chief Constable are those charged with governance, but they are assisted by advice received from the Joint Audit Committee.
+The Joint Audit Committee reviewed the Code of Corporate Governance, compliance with it and the review of the effectiveness of the governance framework. - 3.3 Regular one to one meetings are held between the Police and Crime Commissioner and Chief Constable.
+There is a monthly Office of the Police and Crime Commissioner (OPCC) Leadership meeting involving the Commissioner, Deputy and Assistant Commissioners, Chief Executive, Director of Estate Strategy and CFO for the Commissioner, which considers strategic issues, planning and delivery monitoring.
+The performance of the Constabulary is reviewed at monthly Force Performance Group meetings, which includes a representative from the Office of the Police and Crime Commissioner.
+The Commissioner also has a team within the office to assist oversight of the Constabulary's performance and has regular scrutiny sessions which are open to the public and published on the PCC's website.
 Performance is also reviewed by inspection agencies including Her Majesty's Inspectorate of Constabulary (HMIC), external audit, internal audit, the Health & Safety Executive, other statutory agencies and volunteer schemes such as custody visitors. - 3.4 The HMIC, external audit and internal audit all specifically report on value for money.

 Outcomes from these inspections are summarised for the independent Joint Audit Committee.
-The annual review of effectiveness of the system of internal control required under the Accounts and Audit (England) Regulations is reported to the Joint Audit Committee. - 3.5 Operations, ICT and Information Management are the subject of collaboration arrangements between Hampshire and Thames Valley.
+The annual review of effectiveness required under the Accounts and Audit (England) Regulations is reported to the Joint Audit Committee. - 3.5 Operations, ICT and Information Management are the subject of collaboration arrangements between Hampshire and Thames Valley.
 The formal governance framework and performance accountability of the collaborated Operations, ICT and Information Management units were agreed by the Commissioners for Hampshire and Thames Valley, as well as the collaboration business plan 2014-16.
 This Collaboration Board oversees the development of ICT, Digital Policing Programme, Contact Management Programme, Criminal Justice, Crime & Intelligence, Non-Collaborated Operations Units and Learning & Development.
 Governance of collaboration between forces across the South East Region is undertaken at the regular Regional Governance Board.
 The South East Regional Organised Crime Unit (SEROCU), hosted by Thames Valley Police, brings together the current regional organised crime units under one structure with additional capabilities included.
 It is aligned with the South East Counter Terrorism Unit.
 There is a joint Assistant Chief Constable (ACC) who works directly to the Chief Constable of Thames Valley Police to exercise overall command of the regional crime and counter terrorism functions.
 The ACC represents serious organised crime at the Regional Governance Board and nationally with the National Crime Agency and other key stakeholders.